• Skip to primary navigation

 So all landlords of Welsh property will need to have new agreements (or contracts) which are compliant with the new law.

-The Landlord Law service and Wales
+The Landlord Law Service and Wales

 We at Landlord Law are in the process of developing new content for the site which will hopefully help our Welsh members grapple with the new system.
 Starting, in the hopefully near future, with some occupation contracts.
 The Welsh government’s ‘model contracts’ will not be suitable for most landlords as a lot of protective clauses (including a pets prohibition clause!) are missing.

-I, and my assistant Mark, will also be posting thoughts and comments on the new system here – so watch this space!
+I will also be posting thoughts and comments on the new system here – so watch this space!

-Filed Under: My Services Tagged With: Wales
+Filed Under: New Welsh Laws Tagged With: Wales

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Comments